IntellectualChar/roco222/journal.md

 ### Hacking into the robot

-We were set to hack into nao and get it to say a phrase.
+We were set to hack into nao and get it to say a phrase using python.

 ![Nao](https://github.com/IntellectualChar/roco222/blob/master/nao.jpg)